scbeom/ctv_tutorial/pages/example/ex_example_3.md

 sidebar: mydoc_sidebar
 permalink: ex_example_3.html
 folder: example
-summary: This example will help ..... pipeline ....
+summary: This example will help you make the pipeline of analysis using CellTrackVis.
 ---

 ## Overview